digitalocean/supabase-on-do/README.md

 > - [Kong](https://github.com/Kong/kong) is a cloud-native API gateway.
 > - [GoTrue](https://github.com/netlify/gotrue) is an SWT based API for managing users and issuing SWT tokens.
 > - [PostgREST](http://postgrest.org/) is a web server that turns your PostgreSQL database directly into a RESTful API
 > - [Realtime](https://github.com/supabase/realtime) is an Elixir server that allows you to listen to PostgreSQL inserts, updates, and deletes using websockets.
-Realtime pollsPostgres' built-in replication functionality for database changes, converts changes to JSON, then broadcasts the JSON over websockets toauthorized clients.
+Realtime pollsPostgres' built-in replication functionality for database changes, converts changes to JSON, then broadcasts the JSON over websockets to authorized clients.
 > - [Storage](https://github.com/supabase/storage-api) provides a RESTful interface for managing Files stored in S3, using Postgres to manage permissions.
 > - [postgres-meta](https://github.com/supabase/postgres-meta) is a RESTful API for managing your Postgres, allowing you to fetch tables, add roles, and run queries, etc.
-> - [PostgreSQL](https://www.postgresql.org/) is an object-relational database system with over 30 years of active development that has earned it a strong reputation forreliability, feature robustness, and performance.
+> - [PostgreSQL](https://www.postgresql.org/) is an object-relational database system with over 30 years of active development that has earned it a strong reputation for reliability, feature robustness, and performance.

 In addition to the above components, the docker-compose file also runs [swag](https://docs.linuxserver.io/general/swag).
 SWAG (Secure Web Application Gateway) provides an Nginx webserver and reverse proxy with a built-in certbot client that automates free SSL certificate generation and renewal.
 It also contains [fail2ban](https://www.fail2ban.org/wiki/index.php/Main_Page) for added intrusion prevention.
 As swag deploys Nginx we will also use it to setup basic authentication to protect access to `studio` (the dashboard component of Supabase).